The

 arts run deep through the André family blood-line and the Symbolist

-photography.
-Symbolism in many ways was a part of the Romantic Movement.
+Jean’s photography.
+Symbolism in many ways was a part of the

-this movement included Munch, Klimt and the young Picasso and out of this
+included Munch, Klimt and the young Picasso and out of this grew Modernism.

 His

-satyrs – his father having been inspired by the poets Villion, Goethe
+and satyrs – his father having been inspired by the poets Villion,

-and of course Shakespeare.
-“He used unique settings from Greek mythology,
+Goethe and of course Shakespeare.
+“He used unique settings from

 At

-the caves and abysses in that region.
-“There I could find some of
+explore the caves and abysses in that region.
+“There I could

-darkroom.
-This was for him “…the start of photography in its
+the darkroom.
+This was for him “…the start of photography

-most elemental approach… black and white photography, darkroom “magic”
+in its most elemental approach… black and white photography,

-Before this would happen, Jean’s life would take another fortuitous
+happen, Jean’s life would take another fortuitous turn when,

-turn when, in 1951 at the age of 19, he emigrated to Canada with a friend.
+in 1951 at the age of 19, he emigrated to Canada with a friend.
+Here

 It

-typical romantic tradition – his first model became his wife who
+In typical romantic tradition – his first model became his wife

 critique, and artist herself, helping to stimulate the creative process.”